Threats and Emergencies

 To assist in this, two full-size test rigs were built at the Fire Protection Association’s laboratory in Moreton-in-Marsh.
 These have been used to obtain data on flue gas temperatures and velocities during stove operation, and explore potential methods of fire-raising and heat transfer.
 Factors affecting the temperature and speed of flue gases, and the emission of sparks were investigated, along with the performance of different types of flue liner.
 The effects of damaged flue liners and partial blockages due to soot accumulation and birds’ nests were also explored.
 In addition, tests were carried out to assess the outcomes of different methods of lighting, refuelling and operation.

 Participants: The Fire Protection Association.
 The research is jointly funded by Historic England’s Building Conservation and Research Team with National Farmers’ Union Mutual Insurance Society Ltd.

 Pests and diseases

 There are many pests and diseases which affect trees and shrubs.
 In many cases these form part of a natural ecosystem and do not cause unsustainable damage to the tree or shrub and forming part of a wider food web.
 But problems can arise when new pests or diseases are introduced because plants no defence against these organisms and they have no natural predators so they can very quickly reach proportions which are harmful, even fatal, and can rapidly spread.

-In order to understand how new pests and diseases could affect historic designed landscapes Historic England has commissioned an initial research project looking at which tree species are the most important components of historic designed landscapes.
+In order to understand how new pests and diseases could affect historic designed landscapes Historic England has commissioned a pilot research project looking at which tree species are the most important components of historic designed landscapes.
+The report on Mapping Pests and Diseases in Historic Parks and Gardens was published in January 2019.
+Further research is planned.

 Visit our technical advice page on Pests and Diseases.